Sunday, 19 January 2020

 Lisa Nandy has a thoughtful manner and offers some insightful perspectives.
 She speaks about many issues with precision but seems more inclined to follow her instincts than to garner wider evidence.
 These are not always in tune with the party and her stance on Brexit and the Scottish referendum will not play well with the party.

-If Keir Starmer was yoked together with the fiery northern MP Angela Rayner as a depute, or if the rules allowed, Lisa Nandy, there would be a formidable combination capable of bringing together the Labour Party and forging the necessary links with the Greens, the National parties and, maybe, even the Lib Dems assuming that they elect a more open-minded and thoughtful leader than the tactless Jo Swinson.
+If Keir Starmer was yoked together with the fiery northern MP Angela Rayner as a depute, or if the rules allowed, Lisa Nandy, there would be a formidable combination capable of bringing together the Labour Party and forging if necessary links with the Greens, the National parties and, maybe, even the Lib Dems assuming that they elect a more open-minded and thoughtful leader than the tactless Jo Swinson.

-Wednesday 15 January 2020
+Wednesday, 15 January 2020

 Good Reads 2019 (not really)